idanhazan/parallelism/README.md

 ## Installation

-You can install the `parallelism` using pip:
+You can install this package using pip:

 ```bash
 pip install parallelism